PizziPayment/PizziResourceServer/contributions.md

 The `routes.config.ts` is where the router is stored.

-Here's how is defined a router.
+Here's a router how is defined.

 ```ts
 export default function Router(app: Application): void {